 How to use GitHub on a Unity project

-A beginner's guide to collaborating on a Unity project using Git version control and GitHub as a remote repository.
+A beginner's guide to collaborating on a Unity project using Git version control and GitHub as a remote repository in 2024.

 Matthäus Niedoba